MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_ADDS.md

    > **Note**: Wait for the deployment to complete before you proceed to the next exercise.
 The deployment might take about 5 minutes.

-### Exercise 2: Integrate an AD DS forest with an Azure AD tenant
+### Exercise 2: Integrate an AD DS forest with a Microsoft Entra tenant

 The main tasks for this exercise are as follows:

 1. Create AD DS users and groups that will be synchronized to Azure AD
 1. Configure AD DS UPN suffix
-1. Create an Azure AD user that will be used to configure synchronization with Azure AD
+1. Create a Microsoft Entra user that will be used to configure synchronization with Azure AD
 1. Install Azure AD Connect
 1. Configure hybrid Azure AD join